ngi-nix/summer-of-nix/README.md

 Participants will be afforded an opportunity to meet with employers for whom Nix is a core strength.
 This can be your chance to get hired doing Nix long term.

+## Apply for facilitation

+Success of this program depends on a few capable mob programming facilitators.
+If you are experienced in software development and mob programming facilitation, consider [applying](#how-to-apply) for mob programming facilitation in Summer of Nix 2023.
+You'd likely be working with an enthusiastic and diverse group of Nix users, eager to learn Nix, professional software development and the mob format.

 ## How to prepare